Hydr8gon/rokuyon/README.md

 ### Usage
 Although still in early stages, rokuyon should be plug-and-play with any NTSC ROMs in big-endian format.
 Performance will be bad and there will be plenty of issues.
 At this stage, rokuyon should be considered a curiosity and not a dedicated emulator for playing games.

+### Contributing
+While I appreciate anyone who wants to contribute, my goal with this project is to challenge myself and not to review code.
+I feel guilty rejecting a change that someone spent time on, but I also don't feel great accepting changes that I didn't ask for.
+For this reason, I've decided to stop accepting pull requests.
+You're of course still free to do anything with the code that's allowed by the license, but if you submit a pull request it will likely be ignored.
+I hope this is understandable!

 ### References
 * [n64dev](https://github.com/mikeryan/n64dev) - A collection of useful materials for initial research
 * [N64brew Wiki](https://n64brew.dev/wiki/Main_Page) - Extensive and organized documentation of the whole system